 Parkland Student: March Was 'Just The Start'

-The night before one of the biggest rallies in Washington, D.C. history, Sam Zeif is beat.
+The night before one of the biggest rallies in Washington, D.C., history, Sam Zeif is beat.

 It's been a long day.
-It started with an early morning hit on CNN, then another with ABC's Good Morning America, followed by an afternoon trip to MSNBC — not for the first time.
+It started with an early-morning hit on CNN, then another with ABC's Good Morning America, followed by an afternoon trip to MSNBC — not for the first time.
 Just two days earlier, he was in Los Angeles, filming a segment with Ellen DeGeneres.

-Zeif, like a handful of other Marjory Stoneman Douglas students, has become a familiar face on Twitter and on television since a gunman killed 17 of his Parkland, Fla. classmates and teachers in February.
-The next day, he'd sit on the stage of 'March For Our Lives,' which attracted hundreds of thousands in Washington, D.C. and around the world.
+Zeif, like a handful of other Marjory Stoneman Douglas students, has become a familiar face on Twitter and on television since a gunman killed 17 of his Parkland, Fla., classmates and teachers in February.
+The next day, he would sit on the stage of the "March for Our Lives," which attracted hundreds of thousands in Washington, D.C., and around the world.

 He and his classmates have had a lot of long days like this one since the shooting.
 Their stories are fueling a renewed push for stricter gun regulation.
 And they say that activism won't end with Saturday's march.